 How to Change DNS Records

 If you have not set your name servers yet, please see the following section first:

 Once you set your name servers, you have the option of setting specific DNS records for your website (controlled by A records), email (controlled by MX records), and more.

 Setting DNS records in cPanel

-If you are using HostGator's name servers with a cPanel-based account (Linux Shared and Cloud hosting), you can update your DNS Records directly in cPanel.
+If you use HostGator's name servers with a cPanel-based account (Linux Shared and Cloud hosting), you can update your DNS Records directly in cPanel.

 Setting DNS records in WHM

 If you are using HostGator's name servers and have access to WHM (Reseller, VPS, or Dedicated hosting), you can change your DNS records directly in WHM, in addition to being able to change them in cPanel.

 Setting DNS records in Plesk

 If you are using HostGator's name servers and have an account with Plesk (such as Windows or a VPS with Plesk), you can change your DNS records within Plesk.

 - Changing MX, A, CNAME records in Plesk

 - How to manage your domains' DNS Zones in Plesk

 - Changing MX records - Windows

 You don't have to use HostGator's name servers.
 But as stated earlier, this means manually maintaining the related DNS records.
-The following article will give you an overview on how to do this.
+The following article will give you an overview of how to do this.